Arin1604/extendedRay/README.md

 # Extended Ray-Tracer
-Improvements on the Ray-tracer I implemented in CSCI 1230.
-Specifically, focused on implementing lens mechanics to more realistically simulate camera features and producing animated outputs.
+Improvements on the Ray-Tracer I implemented in CSCI 1230.
+Specifically, focused on implementing lens mechanics to simulate camera features and produce animated outputs.

 ### Overview
-My project uses rendering techniques like recursive ray tracing, phong illumination model, camera simulation, etc. to create visually powerful renders of 3-D scenes.
+My project uses rendering techniques like recursive ray tracing, Phong illumination model, camera simulation, etc. to create visually powerful renders of 3-D scenes.

 It parses through JSON files that contain the scene description.
 The 3-D objects in the scene are defined mathematically using implicit equations.
 Light rays are generated and then traced through the scene to compute their interactions with the shapes using the ray-tracing algorithm.
-I handle the final color computation by implememnting the renowned Phong Illumination Model.
+I handle the final color computation by implementing the renowned Phong Illumination Model.